tschmidty69/jarvis-appdaemon/jarvis/jarvis_magic_door/README.md

 ### INSTALL

-Assumes you are running this on a raspberry pi with a pi user.
+Assumes you are running this on a raspberry pi with a pi user and snips installed on the same pi.
 Adapt install instructions if needed.
 ```
 sudo apt-get -y install python3-pip python3-venv curl mpg321